James Pitcairn-Knowles: Under house arrest

 When England declared war on Nazi Germany on 3 September 1939, Knowles applied for German citizenship in the district town of Giessen because he believed that it would be better for him to be considered German rather than English.
 He was told that this would not be possible as long as the war lasted.
 While imprisonment was no longer a threat to him because of his advanced age, he came under house arrest.
 As a seventy-six year old, he had only to report to the police in Hungen once a week.
 [25] Knowles was evidently unaware of the danger he had placed himself in by applying for naturalisation.
 If the authorities had looked into his application, he might have had to provide evidence of Aryan lineage, which would have led to the discovery that he was half-Jewish.
-In any case, he remained an Englishman until the end of his life.
+In any case, he remained British until the end of his life.

 During the house arrest in Hungen Castle, Knowles and his wife were limited to a few rooms, while the Nazi henchman Alfred Rosenberg, authorised by a decree of the Fuehrer, had the majority of the castle set up as a depot for an inestimable value of looted art.
 There, "fifty secretaries," [26] working under the supervision of experts, catalogued countless Jewish art treasures, thousands of Jewish books and manuscripts, and the complete library, paintings and cult objects from the Frankfurt Rothschild Museum, all stolen from the areas occupied by the Germans during the war.